-The appearance (size and design) of the parts described below varies depending on whether the browser is Internet Explorer or Mobile Safari.
+The appearance of the following parts will vary in size and design depending on whether Microsoft Edge or Google Chrome is used, or Mobile Safari.

 - Image part (including the image displayed for a Process Node)

 - When an image is displayed by Mobile Safari, the image quality might deteriorate.
 If this occurs, disable the change of image size, or specify an image that is twice as large as the original image.

-- When the image file at a specified URL cannot be accessed, Internet Explorer displays an icon (×mark).
+- When the image file at a specified URL cannot be accessed, Microsoft Edge or Google Chrome displays an icon indicating that there is no image.
 In the same case, Mobile Safari displays only borders of the image part.

 - Text box part

 - Text area part

 - Radio button part

 - Check box part

 - Drop-down part

-Drop-down parts displayed by Mobile Safari are larger than those displayed by Internet Explorer.
+Drop-down parts displayed by Mobile Safari are larger than those displayed by Microsoft Edge or Google Chrome.
 Make sure there is enough space between drop-down parts and other parts.

 - Inline frame part - Even if you specify the setting to display frame borders for an inline frame, the right and bottom borders of the inline frame are not displayed by Mobile Safari.
-Also, inside the inline frame, a 3-pixel wide area is hidden at the right and bottom edges. - If the file at a specified URL cannot be accessed, Internet Explorer displays a page indicating that the specified Web page is not found.
+Also, inside the inline frame, a 3-pixel wide area is hidden at the right and bottom edges. - If the file at a specified URL cannot be accessed, Microsoft Edge or Google Chrome displays a page indicating that the specified Web page is not found.
 In the same case, Mobile Safari displays nothing.